 The Accessible Museum Project

 This archived website has been restored and preserved as an example of a legacy site focused on user experience and search engine optimization.
 Dan White uses this and other restored sites in his training manual on the history of search engine optimization.
 Dan demonstrates how a growing rug cleaning business can improve both user experience and search ranks by following his prescribed methodology.
 He starts by addressing on site content, code, and attributes under the control of a webmaster.
 He then tackles the tricky question of inbound links by using examples of anchor types.
 Too many anchors like "carpet cleaning" and "rug cleaning" will get the site penalized, so a good distribution of diverse anchors is what he calls for. "home carpet cleaning nyc options" and "wall to wall carpet cleaning service" are good examples of a more acceptable anchors for this business.
 Also, links must be from a diverse set of unique domains because that is more important than the number of links.
-Look for the links to Dan's course in the accompanying emails, or write to dan at seokingme dot com.

 The content below is from the site's archived pages.